 Now for the pancit bihon noodles, start with boiling 4 to 5 cups of water in a pot.
 Before we boil the noodles, let us first give the broth a wonderful taste that will sip in the noodles.
 Add a piece of shrimp broth cube in the water and stir until it dissolve.
 You may want to crumble the broth cube into small pieces before putting in the water to dissolve faster.
 When the water boils, add some soy sauce and oyster sauce.
 Umami taste for both toppings and noodles?
 Jackpot!
 Taste the saltiness of the broth and adjust using fish sauce.
 Reserve some of the broth.
 This will be added in case the noodles are not fully cooked later.

 Add the bihon noodles and let it soften before separating the strands.
 Using kitchen tongs will make this step easier.
-Let the bihon cook until all the flavorful broth has been absorbed.
+Let the bihon cook until all the flavourful broth has been absorbed.
 Do a taste test to check if the noodles are fully cooked and add the reserved broth if not.
 Add the toppings to the noodles and toss gently.
 You may want to add some freshly chopped kinchay for a fresh taste.
 Transfer your cooked pancit bihon in a serving dish and drench with some calamansi before digging in!
+How to cook pancit bihon is easy and staggering.
+Pancit bihon calories are the amount of energy we resume after the food.
+It is very much needed for our good health.

 Pancit BihonCourse: Noodle Recipes